keenlabs/KeenClient-Java/query/README.md

 	}
 }
 ```
-Filtering any query via Interval will cause the query response to be an IntervalResult object.
+Specifying "Interval" in the query will cause the query response to be an IntervalResult object.
 An IntervalResult is a type of QueryResult that consist of Map<AbsoluteTimeframe,QueryResult> objects.

 ``` java
 Query query = new QueryBuilder(QueryType.COUNT_RESOURCE)
         .withEventCollection("<event_collection>")